 Twenty years on, those shares have a current market value of about $22,500.
 That works out to average annual share price growth of circa 4.15% if my math is right.
-By way of comparison, the S&P 500 has delivered returns of just over 6% per annum over the same period.
-Okay, so that might look a little bit disappointing to our investor.
+The S&P 500 has delivered returns of just over 6% per annum over the same period, just by way of comparison.
+I think it is safe to say that this might look a little bit disappointing to our investor.

 Of course, the above is presenting only part of the story when it comes to Coca-Cola’s shareholder returns.
 After all, the dividend machine remained in full and increasing cash spewing mode over that period.
 So, let’s run the second scenario.
 Let’s assume our investor lost the password to his broker account and the dividends just kept on accumulating.
 That cash ended up sitting in his account, not being reinvested into more Coke stock (or anything else either).
 Had that scenario unfolded, our investor’s broker account would currently hold around $6,410 worth of Coca-Cola dividend cash.

 So, to sum up: we have $22,250 in Coca-Cola stock, plus an additional $6,410 in cash.
-By my count that makes for a total return of $28,660 on the initial $10,000 capital outlay.
-On a compound average basis, that works out to annual returns of around 5.4%.
+That makes for a total return of $28,660 on the initial $10,000 capital outlay, working out to average annual returns of around 5.4%.
 Now it starts to look a tiny bit better for our investor (even though in hindsight he picked a pretty poor starting point in which to invest a lump sum).

 Secondly, the share price didn’t actually hit rock bottom until five years after that.
 Or put another way, our investor was actually looking at seven years before the stock even started to approach an attractive valuation.
 That’s a good chunk of the twenty-year timeframe just spent in the wilderness of dead money territory.